AppTyrant/ATSortedMutableArray/ReadMe.md

 # ATSortedMutableArray

-A simple, dynamic ordered collection of objects, like NSMutableArray that enforces a sort order.
+A simple, dynamic ordered collection of objects, like NSMutableArray, that enforces a sort order.
 You create an ATSortedMutableArray with a comparator like this:

 ```
 ATSortedMutableArray *sortedNumbers;